-Spambots are automated programs designed to send spam emails, or to post spam comments on websites.
-They are capable of sending thousands of spam comments every minute, and can account for a large volume of website traffic on some sites.
+Spambots are automated programs designed to send spam emails or post spam comments on websites.
+They are capable of sending thousands of spam comments every minute and can account for a large volume of website traffic on some sites.

 Spambots can be used to crawl the web and scrape emails into a database.
 With a database of emails, these spambots can then be used to flood inboxes with generic emails, which in some instances might contain malware downloads or phishing scams.

-Comment spambots can be used to interact with social media sites or websites, often flooding comment sections with anything from gobbledigook, to hate speech and even links to malware infected websites.
+Comment spambots can be used to interact with social media sites or websites, often flooding comment sections with anything from gobbledygook, to hate speech and even links to malware-infected websites.

 What damage can spambots do?